microsoft/LightGBM/docs/Advanced-Topics.rst

 -  Categorical features must be encoded as non-negative integers (``int``) less than ``Int32.MaxValue`` (2147483647).
    It is best to use a contiguous range of integers started from zero.

 -  Use ``category_encoders`` to specify the methods used to deal with categorical features.
-We use
+Use

    -  ``raw`` to indicate method 1.